xhuseyin/notebook/english/words.md

 a plan that you can use if your first plan fails

 Do we have a fallback position for these negotiations?

-## imperative

-adjective

-extremely important or urgent:

-It's imperative to act now before the problem gets really serious.

-## levitate

-verb

-to (cause to) rise and float in the air without any physical support

-And the market magically levitated right back up.

-levitation

-noun

-One of his most famous illusions was levitation, in which he caused his wife to rise from the stage.

 ## fertility